hardtogetA/Medical_Image_Analysis_PJ/README.md

 - Prepare download the COVID-QU-Ex dataset and put it under data/datasets/COVID-QU-Ex

 ### Pre-trained models
-- Pre-trained backbones for resnet50 and resnet101 can be found in [Google Driver](https://drive.google.com/drive/folders/1dEJL_KSkZZ0nIEy6zwqqb93L4zBDvCV-?usp=sharing)
+- Pre-trained backbones for resnet50 and resnet101 can be found in [Google Drive](https://drive.google.com/drive/folders/1dEJL_KSkZZ0nIEy6zwqqb93L4zBDvCV-?usp=sharing)
 - Download backbones and put the pth files under `initmodel/` folder
+- Checkpoints for segmentation adn classification can be found in [BaiduYun Drive](https://pan.baidu.com/s/1Cbo_DFGjNpG9_CAhdDHWmw?pwd=753d)
+- Download checkpoints and put the pth files under this folder

 ### Test and  Train
 + Specify the path of datasets and pre-trained models in the data/config file